marcoantonioni/wxo-adk-studio/agent-tools-chat-inputs/README.md

 - you say: My name is Johnny, some one call me by last name and says Stecchino, give me my full name.<br>
 -- agent answer: Your full name is Johnny Stecchino.

+- you say: Give me my full name
+-- agent answer: What is your first name?
+--- you say: Marco
+---- agent answer: What is your last name?
+----- you say: Antonioni
+------ agent answer: Your fullname is Marco Antonioni